Revision Transformers: Instructing Language Models to Change their Values: Discussion

 \paragraph{RiT and Misalignment.} Furthermore, we want to discuss the weakness of each of the RiT components by looking at misclassifications.
 Let us consider its components individually: the revision corpus, the revision retrieval, and the LLM.
 In the experimental section, we addressed missing context in the revision corpus with user interaction.
 Besides a lack of respective context in the engine, not finding relevant context can also be due to a suboptimal retrieval.
 If a neighbor is available but not selected, the context retrieval should be improved.
 Training the retrieval process optimizes the neighbor selection and helps find relevant context.
 In the last case, context is available and selected, but the LLM still generates an incorrect answer.
 This indicates that the LLM itself needs revision.
-These two deficiencies can be addressed with an update of the parameters, e.g. utilizing one of the parameter-efficient techniques.
+These two deficiencies can be addressed with an update of the parameters, e.g.~utilizing one of the parameter-efficient techniques.
 As previously mentioned, we regard the extension of RiT via such parametric revision techniques as a promising avenue.

 \paragraph{Threshold and Relevance.} Here we wish to examine the context relevance further.
 Tab.~\ref{tab:case_study} shows in a qualitative case study that a threshold is not the only means to handle the relevance of contexts.
 In the first two cases, the context is relevant to the query, as indicated by the high similarity value.
 Moreover, the model is successfully revised through context.
 In contrast, the context in the third case is not directly relevant (similarity of ~0.7) and does not revise the model.
 This suggests that even if the similarity threshold is set low, the LLM itself can be a means to identify and consider the relevance of the given context.
-If (accidentally) an irrelevant or not directly related context is provided, the model can still ignore the given context \citep{context_petroni}.
+If (accidentally) an irrelevant or not directly related context is provided, the model can still ignore the given context \cite{petroni2020how}.
 Actually, this relevance filtering can be found twice in RiT.
 RiTs employ the same basic transformer in the revision engine (S-LLM) and the language generation (LLM) which are both based on the same variant (T5).
 This way, RiTs possess a degree of inherent robustness for relevance.
+It is worth noting, that ignoring context in the wrong situation can also come along with certain downsides such as continuing to exhibit unwanted (biased) output.